KentenRoth/100DaysOfCode/README.md

 Tonight was not very productive.
 I got my next part of the course setup but that was about all.
 I got hung up on getting things done around the house because of everything going on this weekend and christmas coming up in a couple days.

 ---

+Day 98

+Today I had a lot of stuff going on, but managed to sneak in a little time.
+I spent tonight building out small components that I could use in different projects.
+I think down the line if I do use them a few times I will create a repo to put them in.

+---